droidsolutions/asp-auth-claim-binder/README.md

 # Usage

-To use the attribute first the modelbinder provider must be added to the list of `ModelBinderProviders`.
+To use the attribute first the `ClaimModelBinderProvider` must be added to the list of `ModelBinderProviders`.

 ## Register

-The modelbinder provider can be added to the MVC options like this
+The `ClaimModelBinderProvider` can be added to the MVC options (when using Web API projects) like this

 ```cs
 builder.Services.AddControllers(options =>